He shall be called a Ναζωραῖος/Nazoraios [Nazirite]…Mt 2:23

 is a rewarder of those who diligently seek Him.”

-It/He/She stepped down, so to speak, into the finite perception of It/His/Her own creatures, heavenly and earthly, and sat down upon a Throne.
-It/He/She has manifested to Moses and others in a mode with human-like features, and also in the mode of an invisible spiritual presence, word, and power–called, the holy spirit or holy inspiration, ruach ha’qodesh.
-This is not another person, but rather, it is Its Own Spirit, Power and Presence, ‘funneled’ out of infinity, so to speak, into a mode discernible and agreeable to our humanity, He/She.
+It-He-She stepped down, so to speak, into the finite perception of Its/His/Her own creatures, heavenly and earthly, and sat down upon a Throne.
+It/He/She was manifested to Moses and others in a mode with human-like features, and also in the mode of an invisible spiritual presence, word, and power–called, the holy spirit or holy inspiration, ruach ha’qodesh.
+This is not another person, but rather, it is Its-His-Hers Own Spirit, Power and Presence, ‘funneled’ out of the infinite, into a mode discernible and agreeable to our humanity, He-She.
 The masculine use of pronouns for YHWH in scripture is not exclusive masculinity, but rather representative and inclusive of both masculine and feminine – in ONE BEING!

-YHWH first emanated spirits into being who would later enter the fetus within a mother’s womb after conception.
-The Elect One, is the Firstborn over all and his people, like the Head over the Body.
+YHWH first emanated Souls into being, who would later enter the fetus within a mother’s womb sometime after conception.
+The Elect One, was the First emanated Soul, the Firstborn Son-Daughter, in view of whom all other Souls came forth.
+This Firstborn Soul was to be perfected and become like the Head to the Body of ALL Souls.
 YHWH also emanated various angelic-spirit-beings, who would carry out various functions and act on His behalf in His Royal Court in the Heavens and be sent on various missions to humanity.

-The Elect One entered the womb after conception took place, as we all do, and was named YahwShúa (abbreviated as Y’Shúa or Yeshua, and hybridized into Jesus).
+The Elect One entered the womb after conception took place, as we all do, and was named YahwShúa (abbreviated as YahShúa Y’Shúa or Yeshua, transliterated into IHSOUS in Greek, and hybridized further into Jesus in English).
 We all have three Parents: YHWH, along with our physical Father and Mother.
 The real Y’Shúa was the pure offspring of both, Yoséph from the house of David and Miriam his wife.
 He was conceived from the sperm of Joseph (the seed of King David), and called, “the son of Elohíym” at his baptismal inauguration and anointing.
-“The word (promise) became flesh and dwelt among us” John 1:14.
+“The word (promise) became flesh and dwelt among us” (John 1:14).
 He is now resurrected and incorruptible.
 He is NOT part of a “One God in two or three persons” mystery, as later Nicene Christianity proclaimed and forced upon the world, as it moved further and further away from the original Nazareans.1)We pray that this will become clear as we proceed.
 Later, we will deal with his normal conception and birth in a separate article, as well as, other related topics, such as “pre-carnate-existence” and “the Malakh/Angel of YHWH”.

 As He said to Moshéh (Moses) in LXX Exodus 33:19-23,